rrozema12/SalaryClassifier/log.md

    dataset.
  - I eliminated some attributes because I felt like they were not as important to the dataset.
+ - I ran into a problem where there were a lot of spces in my code.
+This was a very simple fix by deleting all the spaces by hand using excel with the find and replace functionality.

 ##Data Visualization